 Muzzamil Sheikh dug in for Ottoman to shore up one end over the next eleven overs, but he could only find the boundary rope twice in the first nine of those overs spent at the crease.
 That left Ottoman needing a highly unlikely 79 from the last eight overs, and though Sheikh then did manage to strike a legside six in each of the following two overs, he also got out immediately afterwards (31 balls, two sixes and two fours) to increase the pressure still further.

 It proved far too stern a task for the tail to handle, and instead Olsen, Petersen and then opening bowler Darren Rolfe all struck in consecutive overs to reduce an already struggling 73-4 to a near-disastrous 83-8.
-There was really little to be done from that position, and Rolfe duly finished off the innings with eight deliveries left unused to wrap up a comfortable 34-run win – and send Cape Town into the afternoon game with a maximum five-point haul from their opening match.
+There was nothing to be done from that position, and with Rolfe maintaining the pressure, the last-wicket pair merely played out the final few deliveries to hand Cape Town a comfortable 34-run win and send them into the afternoon game with a maximum five-point haul from their opening match.